mmusal/mmusal.github.io/_posts/BYM_Model.md

 \]
 where;

-N is the number of areal components.
-(58 in California)
+* n is the number of areal components.
+(58 in California).

+* $w_{ij}$ is the weight between areal unit i and j which for our purposes is either 0 or 1.

-W is the sum of weights in the neighborhood weight matrix (58).
+* W is the sum of weights in the neighborhood weight matrix (58).

 $y_{i}$ is the quantity of interest in areal unit i.